 Under normal interest rate conditions, the Fund's duration is expected to range between two and eight years.
-(Historically, over the last five years, the duration of the Bloomberg Municipal Bond 1-10 Year Blend Index has been between approximately 3.67 and 4.15 years).
 "Duration" is a measure of a debt security's price sensitivity to changes in interest rates.
 The longer the duration of the Fund (or an individual debt security), the more sensitive its market price to changes in interest rates.
 For example, if market interest rates increase by 1%, the market price of a debt security with a positive duration of 3 years will generally decrease by approximately 3%.
 Conversely, a 1% decline in market interest rates will generally result in an increase of approximately 3% of that security's market price.